igoricelic/dtomapper/README.md

 # DtoMapper
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-DtoMapper is a simple and lightweight library for mapping domain to dto objects without disrupting lazy-load performance.
-The basic role of this library is to reduce the boilerplate code generated during mapping and at the same time perform a performer transformation of the domain object into dto and vice versa.
+The basic role of this library is to reduce the boilerplate code generated during mapping and at the same time perform a transformation of the domain object into dto and vice versa.

 Installation
 =========

-#### using maven:
+#### Using Maven:
 ```
 <dependency>
   <groupId>com.github.igoricelic</groupId>